British Green MP charged over part in fracking protest

-The Crown Prosecution Service said there was sufficient evidence and it was in the public interest to prosecute Lucas for breaching a police order on public assemblies and wilful obstruction of the highway.
+The Crown Prosecution Service said there was sufficient evidence and it was in the public interest to prosecute Lucas for breaching a police order on public assemblies and willful obstruction of the highway.

 "I firmly believe in the right to peaceful protest and remain deeply concerned about the impact of fracking on climate change and wider environment," Lucas said in a statement.